Stay up to date with the latest news and alerts from Boston Ski & Sports Club

 No matter which position you play, you will need to be able to throw a softball.
 This is something you can practice year-round, too.
 Perfecting your mechanics as much as you possibly can will make you a better player, and in turn, you will become an asset to your team.
 What’s more, if you learn the right way to throw before your first serious practice or game, you can greatly reduce the risk of a shoulder injury.

 One of the biggest mistakes new softball players make involves the player being indecisive or taking their time while running bases because they think they are in the clear.
-You should always run the bases as if you are running away from an angry bear to prevent an unwanted out.
+You should always hustle around the bases to put yourself in the best position to score.
 The feeling that comes from knowing you likely would have taken that base if you applied yourself a little more is disappointing, so always do your best.

 #4 – Warm Up & Cool Down

 If you aren’t warming up and cooling down before and after sessions, you are putting yourself at risk for injury.
 The most common injury on the softball field is a shoulder injury, and in many cases, this sort of injury can be avoided with proper care and attention.
 Other injuries include elbow, wrist, back, and knee issues which are often caused by failure to warm up or cool down.